Feds OK Colorado plan to cover gender-affirming care

 In June, two transgender women sued the state of Georgia, saying that they had been denied access to gender-affirming health care under the state's Medicaid program.

-Twelve states exclude gender-affirming care in Medicaid coverage and 20 states have not addressed it, according to the Williams Institute, a research institute based in the University of California Los Angeles' School of Law.
+Twelve states exclude gender-affirming care in Medicaid coverage and 20 states have not addressed it, according to the Williams Institute.

 Gender-affirming care is considered a standard level of care by the American Medical Association, the American Academy of Family Physicians, and the American Psychiatric Association, the federal health department said in a release.